The Seasons in Italian: How to Chat About Them and What to Expect

 All in all, Visiting Italy in autunno (in autumn) is a fabulous adventure no matter what you do or see!

 December, January and February are Italy’s winter months.
-Depending on the region, the climate can be chilly, cold or teeth-chattering cold, so it’s a good idea to look into regional differences before packing your bags!
+Depending on the region, the climate can be chilly, cold or teeth-chattering cold, so it’s a good idea to look into regional differences before you go.

 On the Italian island of Sicily, the Feast of Saint Lucy takes place in Siracusa.
 The celebration lasts for days and is both beautiful and elegant.
 I’ve been there during this time so I’ve been fortunate enough to see it!

 The cold weather brings many closures to businesses when the holiday season approaches.
-However, it’s still a great season to see the lights and decorations that grace so many homes and historical buildings.63
+However, it’s still a great season to see the lights and decorations that grace so many homes and historical buildings.

 Snow is rare in Rome but I can attest to the fact that when it happens, it feels as if the whole city celebrates!
 I was in Rome during a snowstorm and it was the most memorable snow event I’ve ever experienced.